Aurora (singer): 2014–2017: All My Demons Greeting Me as a Friend

+Following the success of her single "Puppet" in Norway, Aurora signed recording contracts with Petroleum, Decca, and Glassnote Records in 2014.
+That same year, she released the singles "Awakening" and "Under Stars", with the former earning her the title of Untouched of the Week on NRK Urørt.
+Her distinctive vocal style and musicality drew critical acclaim across Europe and the United States, establishing her as a promising new artist.

+In May 2015, Aurora released her debut EP, Running with the Wolves, which received positive reviews from online music publications and Norwegian media.
+The EP's lead single, "Runaway", enjoyed a major resurgence in 2021 after going viral on TikTok, reaching number 22 on the Billboard Global 200 and number 25 on the UK Singles Chart.
+Later in 2015, her cover of Oasis' "Half the World Away" for the John Lewis Christmas advert peaked at number 11 on the UK Singles Chart.
+In December, she performed at the Nobel Peace Prize Concert, describing the experience as "an incredibly beautiful thing to be a part of."
+Host Jay Leno praised her performance.

-In early 2016, Aurora won the Spellemann Award for Newcomer of the Year—along with a 250,000-kroner Gramo scholarship—and the EBBA Award for international breakthrough with her EP Running with the Wolves.
-That January, she was featured alongside Troye Sivan atop Rolling Stones "10 New Artists You Need to Know" list.
-Her debut studio album, All My Demons Greeting Me as a Friend, arrived in March and topped Norway's VG-lista for two consecutive weeks, marking her as the first Norwegian debutant to achieve a number-one debut since Emilie Nicolas in 2014.
-Weaving vivid lyrical themes of fantasy, heartache, life, and death—and drawing comparisons to Björk, Florence Welch, and Enya—the record earned a Spellemann nomination for Album of the Year while winning in the categories of Pop Soloist and Music Video of the Year ("I Went Too Far").
-As of September 2018, it had sold 500,000 copies worldwide and was supported by a year-long international concert tour that began in North America and ended in Brazil.
+In early 2016, Aurora won the Spellemann Award for Newcomer of the Year, along with a 250,000-kroner Gramo scholarship, and the EBBA Award for international breakthrough with Running with the Wolves.
+That January, she was featured alongside Troye Sivan on Rolling Stones "10 New Artists You Need to Know" list.
+Her debut studio album, All My Demons Greeting Me as a Friend, was released in March and topped Norway's VG-lista for two consecutive weeks, marking her as the first Norwegian debutant to achieve a number-one debut since Emilie Nicolas in 2014.
+The record wove themes of fantasy, heartache, life, and death, drawing comparisons to Björk, Florence Welch, and Enya.
+It earned a Spellemann nomination for Album of the Year and won in the categories of Pop Soloist and Music Video of the Year for "I Went Too Far".
+As of September 2018, the album had sold 500,000 copies worldwide and was supported by a year-long international concert tour that began in North America and ended in Brazil.

-That same year, Aurora contributed a cover of David Bowie's "Life on Mars" for the HBO series Girls.
-She made her American television debut on The Tonight Show Starring Jimmy Fallon, performing "Conqueror"—a single previously featured on the FIFA 16 soundtrack and later included in the FIFA 23 World Cup update.
+That same year, Aurora contributed a cover of David Bowie's "Life on Mars" to the HBO series Girls.
+She made her American television debut on The Tonight Show Starring Jimmy Fallon, performing "Conqueror"—a song previously featured in the FIFA 16 soundtrack and later included in the FIFA 23 World Cup update.
 She also appeared on The Howard Stern Show and The Late Show with Stephen Colbert, performing "Life on Mars" and "I Went Too Far".
 Additionally, she partnered with YouTube for a creative content initiative and starred in the short documentary Nothing is Eternal, directed by Isaac Ravishankara and produced by The Fader.